edvin/fxlauncher/README.md

 	mvn exec:exec@installer

-The native installer does not contain any application code, only the launcher and the manifest uri.
+The native installer does not contain any application code, only the launcher.
 There is
 	no need to rebuild your native installer when you update your project, simply run the `deploy-app` goal and all users will run the newest version on their next startup.
 Point users to the `fxlauncher.jar` or to a native installer if you wish.